IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 ## _PTA loves our Island View students **AND** staff!_

 Early morning on Friday, Nov 6, a wide range of non-perishable snacks and treats were delivered to our incredible Island View staff courtesy of the PTA.
+Thanks to Stacey Mahoney for coordinating, Rachel Esposito for collecting, and to all of you for donating!
+We hope to do this several times this year, so keep your eyes out for the next opportunity to give back to the staff that does so much for our children!

 {{< fig src="pictureday.jpg" align="center" class="max-w-xs" >}}